Slightly supercritical percolation on nonamenable graphs I: The distribution of finite clusters: Upper bounds outside the scaling window

 \subsection{Bounding the positive term II: analysis of the auxiliary and main differential inequalities}

 In this subsection we complete the proof of \cref{prop:vol_supercritical_upper}.
 The main step will be to prove the following proposition via an analysis of the recursive differential inequality provided by \cref{lem:differential_recursion}.
-This proposition serves as a sharp quantitative version of \cite[Proposition 2.7]{HermonHutchcroftSupercritical} under the additional assumption that $\nabla_{p_c}<\infty$.
+This proposition (or, more accurately, the intermediate inequality \eqref{eq:STP_F}) serves as a sharp quantitative version of \cite[Equation 2.21]{HermonHutchcroftSupercritical} under the additional assumption that $\nabla_{p_c}<\infty$.
 The generating function $\sM_n$ was defined in \eqref{eq:Mdef}.

 \begin{prop} Let $G$ be an infinite, connected, locally finite, quasi-transitive graph such that $\nabla_{p_c} < \infty$, and let $\alpha \geq 0$.
 Then there exist positive constants $c_1=c_1(G,\alpha)$, $c_2=c_2(G,\alpha)$, $C=C(G,\alpha)$, and $\delta=\delta(G,\alpha)$ such that